 No. Even though the card will be in the cardholder’s name, the bank will not perform a personal credit check.
 All transactions on the PCard are the university’s liability.

-Use the PCard Maintenance Form to make changes to your cardholder profile, including changes to your name or university address.
+Use the Request a Change to My PCard form to make changes to your cardholder profile, including changes to your name or university address.